-As the LSO for Rocky Flats, a core responsibility for the Stewardship Council is reaching out to the community and providing a mechanism to educate people about Rocky Flats and the ongoing management needs.
+As the LSO for Rocky Flats, a core responsibility for the Stewardship Council is providing a forum to educate people about Rocky Flats and the ongoing management needs.
 As part of this mission it remains essential that the Stewardship Council maintain close communications with DOE, EPA, CDPHE, and Congress.